matthias-reis/aithir.de/_content/posts/tropes/05-mars.md

 title: Mars
 date: 2023-09-22
 description:
-  Our neighbour planet Mars is always worth a visit, at least for our beloved sci-fi writers.
+  Our neighbour planet Mars is always worth a visit, at least for our sci-fi writers.
 tags:
   - Archetypes
   - Tropes